davidfekke/fek.io/src/blog/2021-05-28/how-to-create-a-gatsby-source-plugin.md

 Once data is configured to be brought into your site through a source plugin, you will be able to use GraphQL queries to query the specific content you need added to your site.

-You can also use Gatsby's
+You can also use Gatsby's built in query editor that can be accessed via the `http://localhost:8000/___graphql` url after you run `gatsby develop`.